marquee/noat/README.md

 ## Usage

-NOAT is available in three flavors: Python, CoffeeScript, and Ruby.
+NOAT is available in three flavors: Python (2&3), CoffeeScript, and Ruby.
 The API is basically the same, with some slight differences for language variations.
 In every case, the adding of annotations is lazy, so the actual markup is not generated until the `__str__`, `toString`, or `to_s` method is called.

 There are no dependencies, and even the tests can just be run directly, eg